-Technological advancement is moving forward at a rapid pace and it is affecting everything we do in this world, including how factories are run in the 21st century.
-To understand Industry 4.0, it’s important to understand the evolution of the Industrial Revolution.
 Industry 4.0 is a subset of the fourth Industrial Revolution, which is one of a number of technological revolutions that has happened over the past 400 years.
-The stages of the Industrial Revolution are as follows:
+To understand it, it’s important to understand first the evolution of the Industrial Revolution:

-Included under the Industry 4.0 umbrella are smart manufacturing, the smart factory, the Industrial IoT (IIoT), and lights-out manufacturing.
+Included under the Industry 4.0 umbrella are smart manufacturing, the smart factory, the Industrial Internet of Things (IIoT), and lights-out manufacturing.
 These all require numerous technologies to run efficiently and effectively.
 With that in mind, what follows are the primary Industry 4.0 technologies.

 With cloud computing now firmly established as the primary platform for software and systems and the main location of data storage, it has become a must-have for Industry 4.0.
 Thanks to the cloud, factories no longer have to maintain on-premise IT equipment or departments.
 Instead, everything can be stored offsite.